drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Example 2: Anilinopyrimidines

-The N-H group may act as a hydrogen bond donor in the interaction with the receptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-2-anilinopyrimidines-58113a00'><i class='fa fa-play' aria-hidden='true'></i></button>The N-H group may act as a hydrogen bond donor in the interaction with the receptor.
 Other changes including volume and the physico-chemical properties of the molecules such as the polar surface area, basicity, hydrophobicity, solubility, solvation etc... must also be envisaged.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/SecN-example4.png){: loading=lazy }